Enhanced Satisfactory/ Unsatisfactory Grading Option

 - Am I only allowed to submit a grading basis change request for courses that were originally delivered in-person?

-No, once you have submitted a request to change the grading basis to S/U for a course, you cannot later change the grading basis back to a letter grade.
+Changes to the grading basis can only be submitted prior to the Drop/Schedule Revision Deadline.
+After this point, once you have submitted a request to change the grading basis to S/U for a course, you cannot later change the grading basis back to a letter grade.
 We encourage you to wait to submit a request until after you have consulted with your advisor.

-- If I receive a favorable final grade in a course that I have designated as S/U, may I later ask to substitute that grade for a letter grade?
+- If I receive a favorable final grade in a course that I have designated as Enhanced S/U, may I later ask to substitute that grade for a letter grade?

 No, once you have submitted a request to change the grading basis to S/U for a course, you cannot later change the grading basis back to a letter grade.